ajRiverav/Cpp-member-function-specifiers-guide/README.md

 In the code above, returnSomething has the same name and number of parameters, but the types are different.
 Therefore, MyClass::returnSomething is overloaded.

-The example will not compile because, even though you may think you are overloading returnSomething by having a different return type, the signature -which is what matters when overloading- is the same.
+The example below will not compile because, even though you may think you are overloading returnSomething by having a different return type, the signature -which is what matters when overloading- is the same.
 ```
 class Myclass{
     public: